Kateattardo/Parklopedia/README.md

  -As a user I want to rate my local parks based on personal experience so others can have a more enjoyable experience.

+ -As a user I want to ability to delete or change my review.

  -As a user I want to see timestamp reviews from other user based most recent park conditions.

  -As a user I want to be able to review specific dog runs in the park.